MERN-Quiz-App/Quiz-App-Docs/README.md

 ## Wireframes

+Figma was used to design and plan wireframes for features of the application.

 ### Home page

 The home page will display a large image or logo with the name of the app as well as having some featured quizzes to encourage the user to click on a quiz and get started with using the app straight away.
 The site is easy to navigate with a menu bar that scrolls up and down with the user.
 On the far left side of the menu bar is a clickable logo that allows the user to return to the home page.
 The bottom menu bar is fixed to the bottom of the page and contains copyright information as will as a link to contact us with any suggestions for improvements.